hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 # Compilation Phases at Rust

-Rust has several steps while passing through compilation process.
-Different then the C/C++ part.
-Recently (2016), rust change the internal dynamics of their compiler pipeline.
-Previously there were only high intermadiate step between rust source to LLVM IR now there is two more middle step betweeen rust code and LLVM IR which are Typed High-Leve Intermediate Representation (THIR), and Middle Intermediate Representation (MIR).
+Rust has several steps while passing through the compilation process.
+Different than the C/C++ part.
+Recently (2016), rust changed the internal dynamics of its compiler pipeline.
+Previously there was only a high intermediate step between rust source to LLVM IR.
+Now there are two more middle steps between rust code and LLVM IR: Typed High-Level Intermediate Representation (THIR) and Middle Intermediate Representation (MIR).
 Now we will look through all these steps one by one.

 ## High-Level Intermadiate Representation (HIR)

-First step is `High-Level Intermadiate Representation (HIR)` step.
-In this step Rust source code passing through parsing and desugaring steps.
-More detailed explanation you can reach fron this link: [HIR](https://rustc-dev-guide.rust-lang.org/hir.html)
+The first step in the compilation steps is the `High-Level Intermediate Representation (HIR)` step.
+In this step, Rust source code passes through parsing and desugaring steps.
+A more detailed explanation this link will be helpful: [HIR](https://rustc-dev-guide.rust-lang.org/hir.html)

-As mentioned before as an example Rust code we will use the same code that we used in C/C++ part which is:
+As mentioned before, as an example Rust code, we will use the same algorithm that we used in the C/C++ part, which is:

 ```Rust
 fn main() {